Ontario, California: 2000s

 The University of La Verne opened a law-focused campus in Ontario in 2001.

 In 2008, the Ontario Community Events Center opened.
 It hosts a number of professional minor-league indoor sports teams.
 Also that year, West Coast University opened a campus in the city.

 The headquarters of the Southern Baptist Convention's Gateway Seminary moved to Ontario in 2016.

 Amazon opened their largest United States warehouse in Ontario in 2024.

+In 2026, a 1.2 million square feet(111483 m2) paper warehouse was set on fire by an arsonist who compared themselves to Luigi Mangione.

 Geography

 According to the United States Census Bureau, the city has a total area of 50.0 sqmi.
 Of that, 49.9 sqmi is land and 0.1 sqmi is water.
 The total area is 0.13% water.

 Climate

 The climate of Ontario is influenced by BSh semi-arid conditions, with hot summers and mild winters.
 Santa Ana Winds hit the area frequently in autumn and winter.
 Extremes range from 118 °F down to 25 °F. According to the Köppen Climate Classification system, Ontario has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.